Shravan-kumar-Vishwakarma/FoodItemApi/README.md

 # FoodItem Delivery
  * This project is a Java and Spring Boot based FoodItem Delivery API.
 The project utilizes the MVC (Model-View-Controller) architecture to ensure that the code is modular and easily readable.
-The foodItem Delivery Api has Three models, the FoodItem and user,and order and their respective permissions to perform CRUD (Create, Read, Update, Delete) operations on songs and playlists.
+The foodItem Delivery Api has Three models, the FoodItem and user,and order and their respective permissions to perform CRUD (Create, Read, Update, Delete).

  ## Screenshots
 ![Screenshot 2023-10-29 083125](https://github.com/Shravankumar542-d/assignment/assets/142691051/66bc8560-d437-4b70-82ae-11039de805ac)